-Temporary event permits for the sale of beer are issued by the Alcoholic Beverage Control for on-premise consumption at a temporary event.
-Permits are approved by the Director of DABC and applications must be submitted 30 days in advance of the event.
+Temporary event permits for the sale of beer are issued by Alcoholic Beverage Services for on-premise consumption at a temporary event.
+Permits are approved by the Director of DABS and applications must be submitted 30 days in advance of the event.
 Local licensing is also required.

 Utah law requires any licensees that serve liquor, i.e. full restaurants, bars, banquet licensees, reception centers, hospitality amenities and airport lounges, to use metered dispensing systems that are calibrated to dispense no more than 1.5 ounces of primary liquor in a mixed drink.
 Secondary alcoholic flavorings may then be added to a mixed drink as the recipe requires, not to exceed a total of 2.5 ounces of spirituous liquor.

 Full and limited restaurants, banquets, reception centers, bars, hospitality amenities, and airport lounges may serve up to five ounces of wine by the glass, or by the bottle.